Posts Tagged paradigms

 Which path to take…

-A debate continued to brew regarding the general focus of education and how to reconcile the differences between schools in three distinct cultures and two significantly different dichotomies.
-It’s western… Continue reading
+Two Million Minutes A debate continued to brew regarding the general focus of education and how to reconcile the differences between schools in three distinct cultures and two significantly different dichotomies.
+It’s western vs. eastern philosophy about eduction and the case is being used to both deride American education and highlight the realities behind the […]

 Update to Microsoft Surface…